Abhishek8133-maker/Synapse/README.md

 ---

-Built with ❤️ by the Synapse team.
+Built by Abhishek Sharma.
 Transform your fragmented thoughts into a coherent, searchable memory.